What We Do

 Detect pathogens early

-Our soils can be analysed from 3 perspectives: physical, chemical, and biological.
-We focus on the last of these, the living beings inside our soils, which have a strong influence on both the physical and chemical composition of soil.
-This is called the soil microbiome.
+Our soils can be analysed in different ways.
+We focus on the biological dimension, the living beings inside our soils, which have a strong influence on both the physical and chemical composition of soil.

-We offer a detailed DNA-analysis of soils, no matter the scale.
-Our soil analysis starts with an in-depth discussion about needs and use of our clients and allows us to take exactly the samples we need to draw a picture of a soil’s status.
-Based on the extracted data, we can then both valorize the current status as well as consult on how to improve your soil’s health even more.
+Our services starts with an in-depth discussion about needs and use of our clients and allows us to take exactly the samples needed.
+Based on the extracted data, we can then describe the current status of your soil and presence of soil pathogens.
+This is the base to work together to improve your soil’s health.

-We are what we eat - liturally.
-The synthethic pestizides and fertilizers used in our mass-production agriculture are not only supplying precious nutrients to the plants which later become our food, but they also change the soil-composition of our farmers’ fields (and reaching much further) on a large scale.
-A lot of these effects are very negative beyond the chemical composition of the soil.
+We are what we eat - literally.
+The chemical pesticides and fertilisers change the soil-composition of our farmers’ fields.
+These effects are very negative beyond the chemical composition of the soil.